Main illustration: Jason Murphy

 What product marketing means at Intercom

 Here at Intercom, product marketers are responsible for product landing pages.
 And while it’s the most visible work we do, it’s not even close to the most impactful.
 Landing pages are just the tip of the iceberg – the visible culmination of our work.
 Our real impact comes in helping to shape what is built in order to announce a product that truly connects with our customers.
 When product marketers are a partner in the full product development lifecycle, rather than focusing primarily on landing pages and post-launch activities, the product to-be-released is more likely to achieve commercial success.

-Having led the go-to-market efforts from start to launch (14 months in the making) on our newest product, Articles, here’s some of the work that happened before the product was put on the shelf, as well as a peek at the tools we used along the way.
+Having led the go-to-market strategy from start to launch (14 months in the making) on our newest product, Articles, here’s some of the work that happened before the product was put on the shelf, as well as a peek at the tools we used along the way.

 9 core functions of product marketing at Intercom

-Product marketing must be in touch with both the customer and customer-facing teams.
+Product marketing strategies must be in touch with both the customer and customer-facing teams.
 Luckily we have a great research team to answer questions like: